lmc2179/lmc2179.github.io/drafts/bayesian_qa.md

 # Extrapolating to the whole batch: Predictive simulation with the Beta-Binomial model

+We often want to know how many defective are in the whole batch for planning (maybe we make a warantee for customers, or have support centers which need to be staffed, or expect other adverse effects for each one shipped)

 https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.betabinom.html

 # What's the smallest sample I could collect?

+Sample size -> Precision is the real thing.
+Simulation?

 # Where to learn more